 - Enterprise architects

-Neither role is more important than the other, only their scope is different.
+Neither role is more important than the other, only their scope differ.
 The different scopes are best explained by looking at the universal business model:

 The solution architect role

-A solution architect shapes a specific solution that enables a subset of the capabilities required to continue the business.
+A solution architect shapes a specific solution that enables or optimizes a subset of the capabilities required to maintain business continuity or realize a new business strategy.

 So what does that mean?
 Well, seeing as a solution is a combination of processes that utilize certain resources, some of which can be applications with functionality used in individual process steps, it follows that a solution architect defines business processes and develops requirements for the applications that will support them.